Photo Courtesy of CBS

-In the 80’s, Charlene Tilton (Lucy Ewing) posed topless for Playboy magazine.
+In the 1980’s, Charlene Tilton (Lucy Ewing) posed topless for Playboy magazine.

-Barbara Bel Geddes was diagnosed with breast cancer in the early 1970’s, and had a radical mastectomy.
+Barbara Bel Geddes was diagnosed with breast cancer in the early 1970’s and had a radical mastectomy.
 She had the courage to relive the experience several years later, when her character, Miss Ellie, did the same.
 She won an Emmy Award for the performance and was also honored by the First Lady, Betty Ford, for her help in raising breast cancer awareness.

-Sheree J. Wilson (April Stevens) starred with Chuck Norris on “Walker, Texas Ranger“.
+Sheree J. Wilson (April Stevens) starred with Chuck Norris on Walker, Texas Ranger.

 Linda Gray’s daughter, Kehly Sloane, was Miss Golden Globe in 1997.

-Susan Howard (Donna Culver) did a guest spot on future co-star Larry Hagman’s series at the time, “I Dream of Jeannie”.
+Susan Howard (Donna Culver) did a guest spot on future co-star Larry Hagman’s series I Dream of Jeannie.

 Larry Hagman was a member of the United States Air Force, joining during the Korean War.

-Victoria Principal started her own production company after leaving Dallas called, Victoria Principal Productions.
+Victoria Principal started her own production company after leaving Dallas called Victoria Principal Productions.

-Priscilla Presley (Jenna Wade) was married to famous singer, Elvis Presley.
+Priscilla Presley (Jenna Wade) was married to famous singer Elvis Presley.

 Patrick Duffy (Bobby Ewing) has been married to his wife since 1974, and they have two children.

-After the death of Jim Davis, (Jock Ewing) a portrait of him was hung over the fireplace at Southfork as a reminder and memorial of him.
+After the death of Jim Davis (Jock Ewing), a portrait of him was hung over the fireplace at Southfork as a reminder and memorial of him.
 Later, after the character of Miss Ellie re-married, they moved the portrait to Ewing Oil.

-Ted Shackelford (Gary Ewing) has been on four different series with actress, Joan Van Ark.
-They are Dallas, “Knots Landing“, “Wonder Woman” and the new “Dallas”.
+Ted Shackelford (Gary Ewing) has been on four different series with actress Joan Van Ark.
+They are Dallas, Knots Landing, Wonder Woman and the new Dallas.

-Linda Gray did her first nude scene in 2001, at the age of 60, in the London version of the play, “The Graduate”.
-For The Graduate movie in 1967, Gray’s legs were used for the famous publicity poster.
-She made approximately $25.
+Linda Gray did her first nude scene in 2001, at the age of 60, in the London version of the play The Graduate.
+Her legs had been used for the famous publicity poster for The Graduate movie in 1967, for which she had been paid the princely sum of $25.

-George Kennedy (Carter McKay) enlisted in the United States Army during World War II, and served for sixteen years.
+George Kennedy (Carter McKay) enlisted in the United States Army during World War II and served for sixteen years.